 Have you ever had a burger bowl before?
-They were new to me not that long ago, but they’re now something I now make almost every single week of the year!
+They were new to me not that long ago, but they’re now something I make almost every single week of the year!
 They’re basically all the things you’d want on a burger piled into a bowl.

 This means there’s room for even more toppings and sauce because you’re not trying to hold it all together with a bun.
 I’m all about more sauce myself, so burger bowls are where it’s at.
-Also if you’re gluten free, they’re the perfect option.
-And they’re so much tastier than a gluten free bun, (in my opinion)!
+Also if you’re gluten-free, they’re the perfect option.
+And they’re so much tastier than a gluten-free bun, (in my opinion)!

 We often make my In and Out Style Burger Lettuce Wraps all piled into a bowl.
-But we also like to mix it up with other flavors like my Aloha Teriyaki Burger Bowls too.
+But we also like to mix it up with other flavors like my Aloha Teriyaki Burger Bowls.
 And so the natural next choice for us was Banh Mi flavors because we’re both crazy about Banh Mi sandwiches!

-Let’s get started by talking about the ingredients!
+Let’s get started by talking about the ingredients

-- Veggies – For these burger bowls I like to to use any kind of softer lettuce for the base.
+- Veggies – For these burger bowls I like to use any kind of softer lettuce for the base.
 I have tons of mixed greens each week from our farm CSA share, so that’s what I’ve been using.
 They’re super tasty and the just the right texture.
-But red or green leaf, or even butter lettuce would work well here.
+But red or green leaf or even butter lettuce would work well here.
 You could use romaine, but it’s just too crunchy for my taste in these bowls.
 From there we add cucumbers and quick pickled carrots just like the traditional sandwich.
-I don’t make full blown pickled carrots just to keep things simple and quick.
+I don’t make full-blown pickled carrots just to keep things simple and quick.
 I’ve also had lots of radishes around so I’ve been adding those, but they’re not traditional or necessary.
 They do add a nice crunch though!

 - Fresh Herbs – The best flavors always come from using basil, cilantro, and mint.
-However unless you’ve just been to the farmer’s market or have herbs growing in your backyard this is super impractical and not budget friendly!
+However, unless you’ve just been to the farmer’s market or have herbs growing in your backyard this is super impractical and not budget-friendly!
 So if you’re heading to the store just choose one.
-My choices would be basil or cilantro, with cilantro being the most budget friendly.
+My choices would be basil or cilantro, with cilantro being the most budget-friendly.

 - Sriracha Mayo – There are a few options here.
 First up you can use any good quality mayo mixed together with sriracha to your taste.
-Or secondly you can make your own using my sriracha mayo recipe found in my Mango Veggie Sushi Bowls.
+Or secondly, you can make your own using my sriracha mayo recipe found in my Mango Veggie Sushi Bowls.

-Now let’s make these Banh Mi Burger Bowls step by step!
+Now let’s make these Banh Mi Burger Bowls step by step

 Grate the carrots and toss them together with the rice vinegar and optional maple syrup.
 Let the carrots sit for a quick ‘pickled’ carrot of sorts!

-Next mix the sriracha with your choice of mayo.
+Step 2: Next, mix the sriracha with your choice of mayo.
 I like to use my mayo recipe that’s found in my Mango Veggie Sushi Bowls with Sriracha Mayo recipe.
 You can also buy good quality avocado mayo from the store now to speed things up as well.

 Tip: You can place the sriracha mayo into a squeeze bottle for nice clean lines that look nice.
 But for most meals I just spoon it over the top of my bowl!

-Then remove the stems from the herbs and chop them up together.
+Step 3: Then, remove the stems from the herbs and chop them up together.
 We love using basil, mint, and cilantro with Banh Mi flavors, but you can also choose just one.

-Once you flip the burgers, cook until they’re done in the center, about 5-6 more minutes.
+Step 6: Once you flip the burgers, cook until they’re done in the center, about 5-6 more minutes.
 Then serve everything together family style so each person can assemble their own bowl!

 - Banh Mi Cucumber Subs